samnivesha-iitp/samnivesha/README.md

-# samnivesha
+# Samnivesha
-Annual Civil Fest of IIT Patna
+Samnivesha is the annual Technical fest of the Department of Civil and Environmental Engineering (DCEE) at IIT Patna.